 Since most museums are non-profit organizations, positions are often listed at idealist.org, a site for jobs, internships, and volunteer opportunities across the non-profit sector.

 - New England Museum Association

 - Southeastern Museums Conference

 Most of the museum associations named here have annual conferences which students can attend for free.
 This is an excellent networking and learning opportunity.

 The Krieger School’s Advanced Academic Programs offers an online MA in museum studies for professionals in the field.

 The Smithsonian maintains a directory of undergraduate and graduate programs in museum studies and related fields, organized by state and country.

 The Program in Museums and Society has worked with the Career Center to make available through Handshake a list of more than 100 museum-related internships in Baltimore, Washington, Philadelphia, and New York.
 The list contains summer and semester-long internships, both paid and unpaid.
 Museums and society students have interned at the Smithsonian, Baltimore Museum of Art, Jewish Museum of Maryland, Sotheby’s, and many more places.
 The Program also sponsors regular internship and career workshops hosted by the Career Center, but students are responsible for seeking out and securing such opportunities on their own.

-Five internships are reserved for students from the Johns Hopkins University: the Abrams internship at the Phillips Collection in Washington, D.C.; the Student Curatorial Internship at the Evergreen Museum and Library of the Johns Hopkins University; the Nan Pinkard-Aurelia Bolton internship at the Homewood Museum of the Johns Hopkins University; the Sonneborn Collection Curatorial Internship at the Johns Hopkins University; and the Robert and Nancy Hall Fellowship Program to work at the Walters Art Museum in Baltimore.
+Four internships are reserved for students from the Johns Hopkins University: the Student Curatorial Internship at the Evergreen Museum and Library of the Johns Hopkins University; the Nan Pinkard-Aurelia Bolton internship at the Homewood Museum of the Johns Hopkins University; the Sonneborn Collection Curatorial Internship at the Johns Hopkins University; and the Robert and Nancy Hall Fellowship Program to work at the Walters Art Museum in Baltimore.